dipto0321/GitBranchCleanUp/CONTRIBUTING.md

-# Contributing to Github local branch manager
+# Contributing to Git Local Branch Delete Manager

-We welcome contributions from the community to improve Git Branch Manager.
+We welcome contributions from the community to improve Git Local Branch Delete Manager.
 To contribute, please follow these steps:

 ### Development Environment